 Public Drop Off Area allows residents to bring their waste and sort it at the appropriate bins.
-The Public Drop Off also houses an electronic waste centre, paint disposal area and a residential hazardous waste area.
+The Public Drop Off also houses an electronic waste centre, paint waste, metals, tires, oils and oil products. and a residential hazardous waste area.
 This site is operational 6 days a week.
 (Monday - Saturday).